 - Ensure Suitable Great Leaders and Culture: We have established qualifications for purposeful and practical leadership in line with CAB Bank's expected behavioral guidelines which comprise self-awareness, result orientation, team building and integration.
 This is to ensure that actions will be taken with self-awareness, accounting for teamwork, customers and the organization throughout the work process.
 CAB Bank organized activities to promote leadership development on a continual basis, starting with the recruitment process.
 New interview selection and probation criteria have been established in conformity with the organization's expected behavioral guidelines regarding leadership values.
-We also held an executive seminar on purposeful and practical leadership for C-suit executives and other executives at higher positions wherein the participants learned from experiences of exemplary world-class leadership which could be further applied to their work in alignment with our expected behavioral guidelines. - enhancement of employee skills, experience and abilities to cope with changes, and accounted for various opinions, especially of those engaged with business expansion within the region, data and analytics, and strategy formulation.
+We also held an executive seminar on purposeful and practical leadership for C-suit executives and other executives at higher positions wherein the participants learned from experiences of exemplary world-class leadership which could be further applied to their work in alignment with our expected behavioral guidelines. - enable Growth Strategy: CAB Bank conducted organizational restructuring and selected personnel to support CAB Bank's business development.
+We focused on the enhancement of employee skills, experience and abilities to cope with changes, and accounted for various opinions, especially of those engaged with business expansion within the region, data and analytics, and strategy formulation.
 Moreover, employees' capabilities have been enhanced to be aligned with an agile way of work amidst rapid technological changes.
 The performance evaluation has also been revised to accommodate this new work format.
 CAB Bank has established guidelines for an agile way of work which comprise four steps, accounting for employee engagement and the Code of Conduct to ensure a systematic and fair work environment.